 Perspectives - A Tale of Opposites

 Anna and Florentin Züst-Schlatter are the duo behind Under the Surface.
 They're scuba divers intent on sharing the beauty, depth, and diversity of the world's oceans.
 Anna and Florentin value a minimalist and documentary style approach to their underwater photography and videography.
-They use the low profile, compact Sony ZV-1 with an INON wet lens to capture their images.
+They use the low profile, compact Sony ZV-1 inside an Ikelite Underwater Housing with an INON wet lens to capture their images.
 Learn more about their collective Under the Surface on their website, follow them on Instagram and Facebook, and watch all of their latest videos on their YouTube channel.

 Want the easy way to improve your underwater photography?
 Sign up for our weekly newsletter for articles and videos directly in your inbox every Friday: